ironarachne/world/README.md

 ## Building

 Run `./build.sh`.
-The binary will be `dist/worldapi`.
+The binary will be `dist/world`.

 ## Running in Development

-Run `./run.sh`.
+Run `./run.sh <command>`.
 It will set sane defaults and use the local filesystem for saving files.